Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 Please describe your role in the structure of Miele technika and how long have you been here?

 I have been working here for 15 years.
 In 2008, I started as a change management technician and later I became the head of technical support for production.
-Together with 50 production technicians and technologists, I provide technical support for production and assembly and I am directly subordinate to the production director.
+Together with 50 production engineers and technologists, I provide technical support for production and assembly and report directly to the Production Director.

 What are you specifically responsible for, respectively.
 Your controlled department, please?
 What does the technical support of production at Miele actually involve?

-These include, for example, the creation of technological procedures at workplaces in assembly and production, workplace standardization and ergonomic solutions.
+These include the development of technological procedures in assembly and production workplaces, workplace standardisation and ergonomics solutions.
 We are also responsible for the training center where new and existing staff are trained.
 We cooperate on zero series in the development of new products, we provide operations in serial production.
 We manage assembly jigs, which includes managing the process of creation, recording, maintenance, control and disposal of products and racks in the plant.
-We are also responsible for repairs of devices.
+We are also responsible for repairs of the instruments.

 What role does training technology play in production at Miele?
 How does it work, on the basis of which technological or product incentives?

-Since we are a serial production on several assembly lines, with a huge number of product variants and various customer requirements, changes are the order of the day.
+As our production is a series production on several assembly lines, with a huge number of product variants and different customer requirements, changes are the order of the day.
 Whether it’s a change in clocks, components, new product variants or new staff.
-All of this requires thorough information and training of staff, which we subsequently document during audits.
+All of the above requires thorough information and training of staff, which we subsequently document in audits.

 The Miele training centre was mentioned in the media.
 Can you describe it, please?